Parasitic-free gate: A protected switch between idle and entangled states: Comparing numerical and perturbation methods

 where $\omega_i(n_i)=E_i(n_i+1)-E_i(n_i)$ and $\delta_i(n_i)=E_i(n_i+2)-2E_i(n_i+1)+E_i({n_i})$ with $E_i(n_i)$ being the bare energy of level $n$ for subsystem $i~(i=1,2,c)$.
 Especially, frequency and anharmonicity can be simplified as $\omega_i(0)=\omega_i$ and $\delta_i(0)=\delta_i$.

-We evaluate static $ZZ$ on the six devices listed in Table~\ref{tab:device} by fully diagonalizing their corresponding circuit Hamiltonian and plotted results in Fig.~\ref{fig:coupler2zz}.
-Moreover, we compare static $ZZ$ interaction on device 2 with the following three methods: numeric simulation (Numeric), NPAD~\cite{li2021non-perturbative} and Schrieffer-Wolff Transformation (SWT).
+We evaluate static $ZZ$ on the seven devices listed in Table~\ref{tab:device} by fully diagonalizing their corresponding circuit Hamiltonian and plotted results in Fig.~\ref{fig:coupler2zz}.
+Moreover, we compare static $ZZ$ interaction in device 2 with the following three methods: numeric simulation (Numeric), NPAD~\cite{li2021non-perturbative} and Schrieffer-Wolff Transformation (SWT).
 Figure~\ref{fig:staticzz} shows the static $ZZ$ at the lower $x$ axis for the coupler frequency, as well as $g_{\rm eff}$ at the upper $x$ axis for the effective coupling strength.